alexcpn/alexcpn.github.io/html/NN/ml/7_backpropogation_full.md

 Let's think of a $l$ layered neural network whose input is $x=a^0$ and output is $a^l$.In this network we will be using the **sigmoid ($\sigma$ )** function as the activation function for all layers except the last layer $l$.
 For the last layer we use the **Softmax activation function**.
 We will use the **Cross Entropy Loss** as the loss function.

 ---

-Our aim is to adjust the Weight matrices in all the layers so that the Softmax output reflects the Target Vector for the set of training inputs.

-For this we need to find the derivative of Loss function with respect to weights, that is to get the gradient of the loss function with respect to weight.
-We then use that gradient matrix to minimize the Loss function iteratively using the gradient descent algorithm.

-This is a bit involved mathematically and various authors give various ways.
-There are many terms and concepts that can trip someone who has not touched maths for some time or done these parts or paid specific attention to these parts.

-Truth is that to understand this correctly, as in dealing with  higher dimensional weight matrices, you need a good understanding of index conventions when writing Matrices, and how these translate to Matrices.
-Also, a few other topics are given below.
-However, with some understanding, you can understand the concepts easily.
-Also many do not bother to understand at all, as we have beautiful Keras or Tensorflow abstractions.
-But to try to improve, this understanding would be necessary.

-There is a vast amount of articles and explanations, I will be referring mostly to a few highly quoted articles here.
-The rest are all quoting from these few.

 Below are some of the concepts that we had already covered in brief in previous chapters; and some which we have not touched previously; but without which it will not be possible to build a practical deep neural network solution.